2018 Fantasy Football rankings, busts: Expert who warned about DeMarco Murray reveals players to avoid

 "This year, Cooks will again enter the season as part of a crowded receiving corps after he was traded to the Rams.
 And, barring an injury to Robert Woods or Cooper Kupp, Cooks should struggle this year," Eisenberg told SportsLine.

 "He's stepping into the role vacated by Sammy Watkins, who was the fourth-best receiving option for the Rams last year behind Woods, Kupp and Todd Gurley," Eisenberg said.
-"Cooks should be considered more of a No. 3 fantasy receiver than a must-start option, and he should only be drafted with a mid-round pick in most formats."
+"Cooks should be considered more of a No. 3 Fantasy receiver than a must-start option, and he should only be drafted with a mid-round pick in most formats."

 Eisenberg also has a strong warning about a top-10 running back from 2017 who is about to be a massive bust this year.
 If you pick this player in the first or second round, your season could tank before it even starts.

 Which top running back should you avoid at all costs?
 And which QB, RB, WR and TE will disappoint Fantasy Football owners?
-Visit SportsLine now to see Jamey Eisenberg's coveted 2018 fantasy football busts list, all from the acclaimed Fantasy football expert who was all over DeMarco Murray's down year from the start!
+Visit SportsLine now to see Jamey Eisenberg's coveted 2018 Fantasy Football busts list, all from the acclaimed Fantasy Football expert who was all over DeMarco Murray's down year from the start!

 Fantasy Football Today Newsletter